 Another use case for Jira integrations would be between a development team using GitHub, Jira, or Azure DevOps (if you have a DevOps team) and the project management team using Jira.
-The project managers are responsible for managing the day-to-day operations of software projects and do it well in Jira.
+The project managers are responsible for managing the day-to-day operations of software projects and they do it well in Jira.

-For this, they either raise issues or work items manually in the other application, and then information is passed back and forth.
+For this, they either raise issues or work items manually in the other application and then information is passed back and forth.
 Sometimes they can even end up making 2 projects for the same work, again for duplicating information manually.